Anil Deshmukh accidental home minister, says Sanjay Raut | Politics

 Shiv Sena MP Sanjay Raut Sunday called Anil Deshmukh an accidental home minister, claiming he got the post after senior NCP leaders like Jayant Patil and Dilip Walse-Patil refused the responsibility.

+NCP minister Nawab Malik, whose party shares power in Maharashtra with the Shiv Sena and Congress, said no such meeting took place, adding there is an attempt to create confusion by spreading such rumours.

+Malik claimed that Shah sought to create confusion by making a journalist ask that question in the media briefing.

-In his weekly column Rokhthok in the party mouthpiece Saamana, Raut also said the Shiv Sena-NCP-Congress government in Maharashtra did not have damage control machinery as was seen after former Mumbai police chief Param Bir Singh claimed that Deshmukh asked cops to collect Rs 100 crore a month.
+In his weekly column Rokhthok in the party mouthpiece Saamana, Raut also said the Maha Vikas Aghadi government in Maharashtra did not have damage control machinery as was seen after former Mumbai police chief Param Bir Singh claimed that Deshmukh asked cops to collect Rs 100 crore a month.

 ''Deshmukh got the home minister's post by accident.

-Jayant Patil and Dilip Walse-Patil refused to take responsibility.
-That is why Sharad Pawar selected Anil Deshmukh for the post,'' Raut wrote in his weekly column.
+Jayant Patil and Dilip Walse-Patil declined the post.
+That is why Sharad Pawar gave the post to Anil Deshmukh,'' Raut wrote in his weekly column.

 Perhaps mindful of the fact that his remarks about a senior minister of the ruling alliance partner may be viewed in poor light, Raut later tweeted, ''Bura na mano Holi hai..''
 In his column, Raut said, ''If a junior officer like Sachin Waze was running a (money) collection racket from the Mumbai police commissioner's office, why was the home minister not aware of it?'' ''Waze was a mere API in Mumbai police.
 Who gave him so many powers?
 Whose favourite was he?
 All this should come out,'' Raut wrote.